 - You can withdraw a counteroffer.
 In most cases, the seller can withdraw a counter offer up until the time of “delivery” of the buyer’s accepted offer.
 The delivery is a key piece as the buyer’s agent must deliver the buyer signed offer to you to be binding.
 If this hasn’t happened yet, you may be able to withdraw.

 Below are several strategies you can use when negotiating your home’s price.

 When used strategically, silence is a powerful negotiating tactic for you to bring into play.
 If you’ve stated your price and you’re waiting for a response, just sit back and wait.
 Most people feel uncomfortable when conversation ceases.
 The buyer (and their agent) will be expecting you to start equivocating on your price.
 Don’t say a word!
 Almost without fail, your counterparts will start whittling away their position when you use this tactic.
 Buyers will have been primed to expect you to back off your price or qualify it.
 You’ll see their discomfort in their body language when they perceive by your silence that you mean business.

 Suppose the buyer also understands the importance of silence.
 After several long moments, simply, restate your price.
 Don’t make suggestions or offer concessions.
 Just repeat your terms.
 This maneuver forces the other person to respond, and more often than not, they respond with a concession.

-The WINCE is a way to convey via body language your negative reaction to something the buyer or his agent is suggesting without resorting to argument or other negative verbal responses.
+The wince is a way to convey via body language your negative reaction to something the buyer or their agent is suggesting without resorting to argument or other negative verbal responses.
 It alerts your counterparts to the fact that you know your limits and they may be approaching them.